<em>Phlomis</em>, Jerusalem sage: planting, cultivation and care

 How to plant?

-To plant a phlomis:
+To plant a Phlomis:

-- Place the plant in a basin filled with water to thoroughly moisten the root ball.
+- Place the plant in a basin filled with water to thoroughly moisten the rootball.

 - Remove the plant from its pot and place it in the planting hole.

-- Replace the soil all around.
+- Backfill the soil around it.

 - Water generously.